-Every woodworker dreams of having a smooth-minor finishing with polyurethane to gain a scratch-free woodwork creation.
+Every woodworker dreams of having a smooth, minor finish with polyurethane to gain a scratch-free woodwork creation.
 However, getting a glassy, smooth wood surface with one go might be complicated for beginners.

 While it may seem like a daunting task for beginners, with the right techniques and tools, you can easily achieve a glassy, smooth wood surface.
-Here, we will provide step-by-step procedures for applying polyurethane on woodwork.
+Here, we will provide step-by-step procedures for applying polyurethane to woodwork.
 Additionally, you can avail tips and tricks about this as well.
 Let’s get started.

 Importance Of Buffing Polyurethane Finish

 Buffing the polyurethane finish is important in achieving a smooth and glossy sheen on your project.
 This process helps remove dust nibs, brush marks, or imperfections in the finish, leaving you with a flawless result.
 You can use steel wool, sanding pads, or dry sandpaper to buff the polyurethane finish.